krishaamer/green-filter-research/research/literature/design.md

     understood as economic, social and environmental sustainability, while on the other hand sustainability creates and is conditioned by human health.”*
--   @whitmarshClimateAnxietyWhat2022 shows how climate anxiety is more prevalent among young people and is a possible motivator for climate action.
--   @ogunbodeClimateAnxietyWellbeing2022 finds climate anxiety in 32
-    countries and also supports the idea that climate anxiety leads to climate activism.

 -   Finds that climate anxiety predicts joining climate action movements
--   How to support the youth?

 -   Design for Human Rights
     @unfcccconferenceofthepartiesservingasthemeetingofthepartiestotheparisagreementcmaSharmElSheikhImplementation2022
     text refers to “human right to a clean, healthy and sustainable environment”.

+***Design Implications:***

+-   How to support the youth?

+-   Design to reduce climate anxiety

+-   Is getting people to go to nature more a good way to increase ecological awareness?

 ### Guided Sustainability {#guided-sustainability}

--   **Design: Guidance can help young people beat climate anxiety by taking meaningful action.**
--   **Design:** The app is just as much about helping people deal with climate anxiety as it’s with solving the climate issue.
--   Sustainability touches every facet of human existence and is thus an enormous undertaking.
+Sustainability touches every facet of human existence and is thus an enormous undertaking.
 Making progress on sustainability is only possible if there’s a large-scale coordinated effort by humans around the planet.
 For this to happen, some technological tools are required.
--   List of metrics that should be tracked to enable useful analytics.
-    Ex: % of beach pollution, air pollution, water pollution (I had this idea while meditating).
-IIn essence, “green filter” is a central data repository not unlike “Apple Health for Sustainability”.
--   Health and fitness category apps
--   Using “green filter” you can get a personalized sustainability plan and personal coach to become healthy and nature-friendly
--   There are many examples of combination of AI and human, also known as “human-in-the-loop”.
-For example health apps like Welltory, Wellue and QALY.
-Food delivery apps like Starship Robots who ask for human help when crossing the road.
--   How would you rate your knowledge on sustainability?
--   How would you rate your ability to put sustainability into practice?

 -   “Guided Sustainability refers to a concept of using technology, such as AI and machine learning, to help individuals and organizations make more sustainable decisions and take actions that promote